ibois-epfl/script-sync/README.md

 ## Requirements
 The plug-in needs to be installed on RhinoV8, Grasshopper and VSCode

-## Caveats
-There is no intellisense for C# and Python in VSCode.
-In addi

 ## Issues
 For bugs open an issue on the [GitHub repo](https://github.com/ibois-epfl/script-sync/issues).